avianey/jqDoubleScroll/README.md

 ######  contentElement

 The element to use as the scroll reference.
+First child element is used if nothing is specified.

 ######  scrollCss